 If your application is deployed in the same VPC as the RDS instance, we recommend that you use the internal endpoint to guarantee data security and communication efficiency.
 If your application is deployed on your computer or in a different network from your RDS instance, you can use the public endpoint to establish a connection.

 - The read/write splitting function is enabled.
-For more information, see Enable read/write splitting for an RDS MySQL instance.
+For more information, see Enable the read/write splitting function of an ApsaraDB RDS for MySQL instance.

 - The MySQL version and RDS edition are as follows: